Hideo Yoshizawa (footballer): Playing career

 Yoshizawa was born in Maebashi on April 10, 1972.
 After graduating from high school, he played for Honda as defender from 1991 to 2001.

 Coaching career

 Since 2005, Yoshizawa managed for the Japan Football League clubs Honda and FC Ryukyu as well as the Japanese Regional Leagues club Matsumoto Yamaga FC.
 In 2012, he became manager for J2 League club Gainare Tottori.
+In January 2021, he became manager of AC Nagano Parceiro.